-The proposed Post-Baccalaureate Certificate (PBC) in Integrative Health Studies program is designed to meet the increasing and widespread interest in exploring and understanding the benefits and application of integrative health principles and practices.
+The Post-Baccalaureate Certificate (PBC) in Integrative Health Studies is designed to meet the increasing and widespread interest in exploring and understanding the benefits and application of integrative health principles and practices.
 This non-clinical program provides the opportunity to acquire advanced knowledge that will enhance the professional careers of a wide range of individuals in the health care field.
 The curriculum provides foundational knowledge in the theoretical and philosophical foundations of integrative health practices, evidence-informed efficacy of such practices, and practical and business models for the inclusion of integrative practices in allopathic care settings.
-This PBC can serve as a stand-alone credential and/or as a stackable credential leading toward the Master of Arts (MA) in Integrative Health Studies degree.
+This PBC can serve as a stand-alone credential and/or as an entry point with advanced standing for the Master of Arts (MA) in Integrative Health Studies.